 Accurate and precise

-Cynet uses a powerful correlation engine and provides its attack findings with near-zero false positives and free from excessive noise.
+Cynet uses a powerful correlation engine and provides its attack findings with near-zero false positives, and is free from excessive noise.
 This simplifies the response for security teams so they can react to important incidents.

 You can carry out automatic or manual remediation, so your security teams have a highly effective yet straightforward way to detect, disrupt, and respond to advanced threats before they have a chance to do damage.

-Learn more about Cynet’s Next-Generation Antivirus (NGAV) Solution.
+Learn more about Cynet’s AI-powered, Next-Generation Antivirus (NGAV) Solution.

 Looking for a powerful, cost effective XDR solution?